WHAT IS SLEEP APNEA?

 - Very effective

-- Relative short time frame for maximum benefit
+- The relatively short time frame for maximum benefit

 - Difficult to use, so most people (> 60%) stop use within the first year